This section describes how to install Neo4j on Linux from a tarball, and run it as a console application or service.

 Ctrl-Cin the console.

-If you are interested in running Neo4j as a system service, please install one of our Debian or RPM packages instead.
+If you want to run Neo4j as a system service, you can install either the Debian or RPM package.

 Linux platforms impose an upper limit on the number of concurrent files a user may have open.

 This number is reported for the current user and session with the

 ulimit -n command:

 It is possible that the default value of 1024 may not be not enough.
 This is especially true when many indexes are used or a server installation sees too many connections.
 Network sockets count against the limit as well.
 Users are therefore encouraged to increase the limit to a healthy value of 40000 or more, depending on usage patterns.

 It is possible to set the limit with the

 ulimit command, but only for the root user, and it only affects the current session.

 To set the value system wide, follow the instructions for your platform.